-A provision in the Federal Regulations [CWA §303(d)(4); CWA §402(o); 40 CFR Part 122.44(l)] that requires a reissued permit to be as stringent as the previous permit with some exceptions.
+A provision in the Federal Regulations [CWA §303(d)(4); CWA §402(o); 40 CFR Part 122.44(1)] that requires a reissued permit to be as stringent as the previous permit with some exceptions.

-- ✓ Limitations in this operating permit for the reissuance of this permit conform to the anti-backsliding provisions of Section 402(o) of the Clean Water Act, and 40 CFR Part 122.44. - ✓ Information is available which was not available at the time of permit issuance (other than revised regulations, guidance, or test methods) and which would have justified the application of a less stringent effluent limitation at the time of permit issuance. - Acute Whole Effluent Toxicity (WET) test.
-The previous permit included requirements to conduct an Acute WET test once during the permit cycle.
-Due to the fact that the facility has passed previous Acute WET tests and has shown consistent compliance with final effluent limits, it has been determined by the permit writer that the discharge has no reasonable potential to exceed whole effluent toxicity and the requirements to conduct an Acute WET test have been removed.
-This permit still includes final effluent limitations for known toxic pollutants; therefore, it remains protective of water quality. - Ammonia as N. Effluent limitations were re-calculated for Ammonia.
-The Department previously followed the 2007 Ammonia Guidance method for derivation of ammonia limits.
-However, the EPA's Technical Support Document for Water Quality-based Toxic Controls (TSD) establishes other alternatives to limit derivation.
-The Department has determined that the approach established in Section 5.4.2 of the TSD, which allows for direct application of both the acute and chronic wasteload allocations (WLA) as permit limits for toxic pollutants, is more appropriate limit derivation approach.
-Using this method for a discharge to a waterbody where mixing is not allowed, the criterion continuous concentration (CCC) and the criterion maximum concentration (CMC) will equal the chronic and acute WLA respectively.
-The WLAs are then applied as effluent limits, per Section 5.4.2 of the TSD, where the CMC is the Daily Maximum and the CCC is the Monthly Average.
-The direct application of both acute and chronic criteria as WLA is also applicable for facilities that discharge into receiving waterbodies with mixing considerations.
-The CCC and CMC will need to be calculated into WLA with mixing considerations using the mass-balance equation.
-The newly established limitations are still protective of water quality. - Sampling and Reporting Frequencies.
-The previous permit contained monthly sampling and reporting frequencies.
-This permit contains quarterly sampling and reporting frequencies, for all parameters except Flow and E. coli, due to the low flow of the facility and compliance with effluent limits.
-The permit is still protective of water quality. - ✓ The Department determines that technical mistakes or mistaken interpretations of law were made in issuing the permit under section 402(a)(1)(b). - General Criteria.
+- \(\sigma\) Limitations in this operating permit for the reissuance of this permit conform to the anti-backsliding provisions of Section 402(o) of the Clean Water Act, and 40 CFR Part 122.44. - ☑ Material and substantial alterations or additions to the permitted facility occurred after permit issuance which justify the application of a less stringent effluent limitation.
+The facility has relocated the outfall from Hurricane Creek (C) to the Missouri River (P).
+Monitoring only limits for ammonia were applied and pH shall be maintained above six (6.0) standard units.
+See APPENDIX FOR ANTIDEGRADATION ANALYSIS and Part VI Effluent Limits Determination. - 🗵 Information is available which was not available at the time of permit issuance (other than revised regulations, guidance, or test methods) and which would have justified the application of a less stringent effluent limitation at the time of permit issuance.

+- WET testing requirements were changed from pass/fail to monitoring only for toxic units.
+This change reflects modifications to Missouri's Effluent Regulation found at 10 CSR 20-7.015.
+40 CFR 122.44(d)(1)(ii) requiring the department to establish effluent limitations to control all parameters which have the reasonable potential to cause or contribute to an excursion above any state water quality standard, including state narrative criteria.
+The previous permit imposed a pass/fail limitation without collecting sufficient numerical data to conduct an analytical reasonable potential analysis.
+The permit writer has made a reasonable potential determination which concluded the facility does not have reasonable potential at this time but monitoring is required.
+Implementation of the toxic unit monitoring requirement will allow the department to effect numeric criteria in accordance with water quality standards established under §303 of the CWA. - \boxtimes The Department determines that technical mistakes or mistaken interpretations of law were made in issuing the permit under section 402(a)(1)(b). - General Criteria.
 The previous permit contained a special condition which described a specific set of prohibitions related to general criteria found in 10 CSR 20-7.031(4).
 In order to comply with 40 CFR 122.44(d)(1), the permit writer has conducted reasonable potential determinations for each general criterion and established numeric effluent limitations where reasonable potential exists.
 While the removal of the previous permit special condition creates the appearance of backsliding, since this permit establishes numeric limitations where reasonable potential to cause or contribute to an excursion of the general criteria exists the permit maintains sufficient effluent limitations and monitoring requirements in order to protect water quality, this permit is equally protective as compared to the previous permit.
 Therefore, given this new information, and the fact that the previous permit special condition was not consistent with 40 CFR 122.44(d)(1), an error occurred in the establishment of the general criteria as a special condition of the previous permit.
 Please see Part VI Effluent Limits Determination for more information regarding the reasonable potential determinations for each general criterion related to this facility.